Skip to main content

 Donald Kent Kerr

-Assistant Professor of Graphic Design, College of Creative Arts School of Art & Design
+Assistant Professor of Graphic Design, College of Creative Arts School of Art and Design

 Donald “Kent” Kerr began teaching at WVU in 2022.
 He specializes in branding and identity systems, community-driven design, and commercial production and his research focuses on community identity and development and exploring the role design thinking plays in community engagement.